 3.4.2.
 For passenger car tyres designed for mounting on rims of nominal rim diameter code 12 or less, not less than three transverse rows of tread wear indicators is acceptable.

 3.4.3.
 The height of each tread wear indicator shall be 1.6 mm, + 0.6 - 0.0 mm.

+3.4.4 Outer casing of each tyre shall have at least 4 treadwear indicators that can be observed visually and are spaced equally around the circumference of the tyre, depth of treadwear indicators should be no less than 1.6 mm for mini-type and light duty truck.

+3.4.5 Marks indicating the treadwear indicators location must be moulded on both shoulders of the tyre.